kuberarch/terraform-lambda-webapp/README.md

 # terraform-lambda-webapp

+## Stacks used:

+1. Terraform
+2. GitHub Actions
+3. AWS Lambda
+4. AWS api gateway
+5. terraform cloud
+6. s3 bucket

+The repository will deploy any changes to the cloud infra as well as simple web app.

 ## Generate a Terraform Cloud user API token and store it as a GitHub secret  TF_API_TOKEN on this repository.
    Documentation:
      - https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html